AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 - `PASSTHRU button:` Sends your actual voice and not the voice changer through the virtual cable.
 You want this to be GLOWING GREEN or GREY (grey for dark mode users) for the voice changer to work.

-- `F0 det:` Pitch algorithm. **Don't use crepe because a youtube tutorial guy told you to**, recommended settings are down below on this guide.
+- `F0 det:` Pitch algorithm.
+Both RMVPE (for the best quality and robustness) and FCPE (for nice quality and being lightweight) are good options.

 - `Chunk:` Controls the delay (lower number means less delay, but please check out the recommended settings for what your GPU is capable of).